Bank accounts

 - gave you the chance to discuss other options

-If you current account charges feel unmanageable because you're experiencing financial difficulty, it's important to let your bank know.
+If your current account charges feel unmanageable because you're experiencing financial difficulty, it's important to let your bank know.
 We'd expect the bank to have taken this into account when they responded to your complaint.

 -